Keto Lemonade Popsicles

 Using a juicer or a citrus squeezer, squeeze the juice out of the lemons until you have 1 cup of freshly squeezed juice.
-It will take around 6 large lemons to yield 1 cup of juice.
+It will take around 6 large lemons to get 1 cup of juice.

 Strain it